-This paper is organised as follows: in Sect.~\ref{sec:ana1D}, we derive a simple analytical formula to calculate the $\mathrm{^{10}Be/^9Be}$ ratio and we validate this formula against the full calculation performed with the propagation code \usine{}; we also introduce the ${\cal F}$ term and its high-energy limit ${\cal F}_{\rm HE}$, which only depends on the production cross sections and measured elemental fluxes.
-In Sect.~\ref{sec:halosize}, we compare the limits on $L$ obtained from the analysis of AMS-02 Be/B data or from available $\mathrm{^{10}Be/^9Be}$ data; we highlight how the uncertainties on nuclear production cross sections translate into an uncertainty on ${\cal F}_{\rm HE}$ which dominates the uncertainty on $L$.
+This paper is organised as follows.
+In Sect.~\ref{sec:ana1D}, we derive a simple analytical formula to calculate the $\mathrm{^{10}Be/^9Be}$ ratio and we validate this formula against the full calculation performed with the propagation code \usine{}; we also introduce the ${\cal F}$ term and its high-energy limit ${\cal F}_{\rm HE}$, which only depends on the production cross-sections and measured elemental fluxes.
+In Sect.~\ref{sec:halosize}, we compare the limits on $L$ obtained from the analysis of AMS-02 Be/B data or from available $\mathrm{^{10}Be/^9Be}$ data; we highlight how the uncertainties on nuclear production cross-sections translate into an uncertainty on ${\cal F}_{\rm HE}$, which dominates the uncertainty on $L$.
 We then conclude in Sect.~\ref{sec:conclusions}.